Anna-Morozevych/dia-landing/README.md

 # Project description
 Dia Landing Page is a training project.
 This page displays basic information, a navigation block, a block with customer reviews, contacts and a form for sending a message.
+This page is also adapted to any screen size.
+So it will be convenient to watch both on big screens and on mobile devices.

 # The technologies used in the project
 - HTML/CSS